masuday/Blupf90TutorialStandard/renum_basic.md

   4 cov               # treat 4th column as covariate
 ~~~~~

 Note that, in this case, you can technically use `numer` instead of `alpha` in the second effect because this column contains integer values only.
 We, nevertheless, recommend a user to always use `alpha` because it can accept any types of data including both alphabets and numbers.

 ### Resulting files ###

 RENUMF90 asks you to type the name of the instruction file.
 The program reads the original data, and it replaces the group labels with sequential, integer values.
 Finally, this program generates 3 files, and each file has a fixed name.
 If you have the existing file with the same name, the file will be replaced with a new one.

 - `renf90.dat`: renumbered data file
 - `renf90.par`: a suggested parameter file for BLUPF90
 - `renf90.tables`: a correspondence table between the original code with a new integer value

-Let's look into the inside of `renf90.dat`.
+Let us look into the inside of `renf90.dat`.

 ~~~~~{language=text}
  3.0 1 1 1.0